manuel-sam/Kultra-Mega-Stores-SQL-Analysis/README.md

 I’m currently seeking an internship or junior data analyst role where I can apply my skills, continue learning, and contribute meaningfully to a data-driven team.

-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/emmanuel-samuel001).
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/emmanuel-samuel001) or send an email to e.samuel4907@gmail.com

 Thank you for reading!